Plan your trip to Port Lincoln

 Visitor Information Centre

-The Port Lincoln Visitor Information Centre in Adelaide Place is your one-stop-shop for fishing charters; land-based tours; tuna, seal and bay cruises; shark cage diving; oyster farm tours; and all permits, and passes to local parks/attractions.
-Need to book accommodation?
-You can book with Di at Visit Port Lincoln Accommodation located within Visitor Information Centre.
+The Port Lincoln Visitor Information Centre on Tasman tce is your one-stop-shop for fishing charters; land-based tours; sea lion and bay cruises; shark cage diving; oyster farm tours; and all permits, and passes to local parks/attractions.

 You can also plan your stay, get valuable visitor information, brochures, souvenirs, postcards and more.
-Public internet access is available, photocopying, faxing and it is an access point for town water.
+Public wifi access is available, photocopying, faxing and it is an access point for town water.

 Day Trips From Port Lincoln